trueclean-energy/natural-db/README.md

 - **Semantic Memory (Vector Search)**: Stores conversation embeddings using pgvector for fuzzy concept retrieval ("that productivity thing we talked about last month")
 - **Structured Memory (SQL Data)**: Stores concrete facts in LLM-created tables for precise queries ("How much did I spend on coffee last quarter?")

-### Scheduled Prompts Creating Intelligence Loops
+### Scheduled Prompts

-The system's power emerges through autonomous scheduled operations that combine all other pieces:
+The system's autonomy emerges through scheduled prompts via pg_cron that can make use of all other pieces:

 **Example**: "Every Sunday at 6 PM, analyze my portfolio performance and research market trends"